toksaitov/kernel-project/ubuntu-jammy/Readme.md

         ./tasks

-    You should see a list of tasks that are currently running on the system.
+    You should see a list of tasks currently running on the system.

-    If you press `t`, you will probably discover invalid values in core and virtual memory columns.
+    If you press `t`, you will probably discover invalid values in the core and virtual memory columns.
 We will leave it to you as an optional exercise to figure out the problem.
 But be warned, you will probably have to modify and rebuild the kernel again.

 62. Go back to the kernel source tree.